BigBandzJosh/PollingSystem/README.md

 # Modules Used:

-candidate.h: Header file defining the structure for candidate details.
+candidate.h: Header file defining the structure for candidate details.<br>
-CandidateAdd.h: Header file defining the function to add a candidate to the system.
+CandidateAdd.h: Header file defining the function to add a candidate to the system.<br>
-ViewCount.h: Header file defining the function to view the vote count for each candidate.
+ViewCount.h: Header file defining the function to view the vote count for each candidate.<br>
-DeleteCandidate.h: Header file defining the function to delete a candidate from the system.
+DeleteCandidate.h: Header file defining the function to delete a candidate from the system.<br>
-UserVote.h: Header file defining the function for a user to vote for a candidate.
+UserVote.h: Header file defining the function for a user to vote for a candidate.<br>

 # Programming Language Used:

 C

 # Compiler:

 Created and testing in CLion, haven't actually used GCC to compile..
 I'm sure it would work! if anyone tests it, let me know:)

 # How to run:

 Open repo in CLion, ensure all files and folders are in the right place and hit the run button!